-Our church collected close to 700 shoeboxes full of gifts, school supplies, and personal care items in 2015 and raised over $2000 in shipping costs.
-These shoe boxes were delivered to children all over the world and the gospel of Jesus Christ was shared with those children.
+Each year our church collects hundreds of shoeboxes full of gifts, school supplies, and personal care items for Operation Christmas Child.
+These shoe boxes are delivered to children all over the world and the gospel of Jesus Christ is shared with those children.

 Every shoebox gift delivered by Operation Christmas Child is a tangible expression of God’s amazing love.
 But a shoebox is just the beginning.
 It also presents an opportunity in more than 100 countries for our church partners to invite children into a deeper relationship with Jesus Christ through The Greatest Journey.